aforren1/mglg/README.md

 ```

 Which saves a pickled file (in this case, `fonts\UbuntuMono-B.pklfont`) that includes the atlas, glyphs, and other info to avoid touching the font file.

+`freetype-py` is required to generate pickled fonts or do on-the-fly font loading, and can be installed either via `pip install freetype-py` or `pip install mglg[freetype]`.